 The BW Offshore Code of Ethics and Business Conduct represents the commitment to respect for the individual, upholding human rights and instituting fair and ethical employment practices.

-BW Offshore has established several policies with routines and procedures aligned with ethical and compliant business practices, such as rules for transparent recruitment and provision of employment agreements establishing its personnel’s rights and entitlements.
+We have established several policies with routines and procedures aligned with ethical and compliant business practices, such as rules for transparent recruitment and provision of employment agreements establishing our personnel’s rights and entitlements.

-The Company is committed to treating all persons with dignity and respect.
-The Company carefully considers the effect and impact on local communities and indigenous peoples where its activities might have an impact.
+We are committed to treating all persons with dignity and respect.
+We carefully consider the effect and impact on local communities and indigenous peoples where our activities might have an impact.
 BW Offshore prohibits unlawful discrimination based on ethnic or national origin, age, gender identity or expression, sexual orientation, marital status or family structure, religion or disability.
 Inappropriate workplace conduct, such as harassment, violence or discrimination is not tolerated.

-Third parties providing goods and services to BW Offshore are expected to comply with human rights and relevant employment practices, and the Company performs due diligence to support the effort to ensure that the various supply chains operate in an ethical and responsible manner to prevent slavery, human trafficking, forced or child labour and any other violations of human rights and labour standards.
+Third parties providing goods and services to BW Offshore are expected to comply with human rights and relevant employment practices, and we perform due diligence to support the effort to ensure that the various supply chains operate in an ethical and responsible manner to prevent slavery, human trafficking, forced or child labour and any other violations of human rights and labour standards.

-- Lost Time Injury (LTI): A Lost Time Injury (LTI) is an injury in the workplace that means the injured person is unable to resume normal duties in their next shift or subsequent shifts.
+- Lost Time Injuries (LTI): An injury in the workplace that means the injured person is unable to resume normal duties in their next shift or subsequent shifts.

-- Total Recordable Injuries (TRI): Total Recordable Injuries (TRI) are the sum of lost time injuries, restricted work cases and medical treatment cases.
+- Total Recordable Injuries (TRI): The sum of lost time injuries, restricted work cases and medical treatment cases.

-- High Risk Incidents (HRI): A High Potential Incident (HPI) is an incident not causing harm or damage but that, under slightly different circumstances, could have realistically resulted in one or more fatalities or major damage.
+- High Potential Incidents (HPI): An incident not causing harm or damage but that, under slightly different circumstances, could have realistically resulted in one or more fatalities or major damage.

 Workforce diversity and equal opportunity

-BW Offshore believes that diversity promotes healthy collaboration and positive development of the Company’s capabilities and operates with multinational teams on all offshore units and in all onshore locations.
-The Company is committed to ensure equal opportunities regardless of gender, ethnic background, age, religion or sexual orientation, and aim to provide a comfortable and adequate work environment to all employees, as stated in the Human Capital Policy.
+We believe that diversity promotes healthy collaboration and positive development, and operate with multinational teams on all offshore units and in all onshore locations.
+We are committed to ensure equal opportunities regardless of gender, ethnic background, age, religion or sexual orientation, and aim to provide a comfortable and adequate work environment to all employees.